autonome/metafluff/contents/articles/how-to-lose-weight-to-improve-your-climbing/index.md

 ---
 layout: post
-title: How to lose weight to improve your climbing
+title: "How to lose weight to improve your climbing"
 published_at: 2004-02-10
 date: 2004-02-10
 tags: climbing